Talk of the town

 Mitie is a FTSE 250 strategic outsourcing company and in fact both Mitie and Essex were awarded the 'Best Public Sector Partnership' award at the 2013 Premises and Facilities Management Awards.

-With pressure on public finances, councils are constantly looking at ways which they can deliver services more efficiency and also look at potential cost savings.
+With pressure on public finances, councils are constantly looking at innovative ways which they can deliver services more efficiency and also look at potential cost savings.
 Mitie identified that the use of a Vgreet virtual receptionist could deliver an even better service to Seax House visitors and still have a positive effect on costs meaning more revenue available for other services.

 Vpod have wide experience in working with large, complicated organisations and also dealing with their service providers, ensuring quick and complete delivery of a bespoke solution, on-time and on-brand — ultimately a simple, elegant solution such as Vgreet can make day-to-day operations smoother, simpler and cheaper from day one.